RusticKey/human-motion-compilation/README.md

 Papers are also split into several sub-categories (ones with the project page):
   * Novel View Synthesis - This category is about rendering/generating an image of a human within another pose
-  * Motion Retargeting, Representation, Continuation - This category is about the modeling of human motion as well as skeletal prediction
+  * Motion Retargeting, Representation, Continuation - This category is about the modeling of human motion as well as skeletal prediction.
+May also include temporally-coherent pose estimation
   * 3D Human Digitization - From a(n ideally) single image, this category deals with 3D human generation along with texture and shape inference from unseen angles

  Papers that do not have first-party implementations are put into another category with two sub-categories: